Suggested Reading:

 This Day, the Twenty-Seventh Day of September

-cast into thesea, they received capital punishment.
-With them are
+and from being cast into the sea, they received capital punishment.

-said to have also suffered three of their
+With them are said to have also suffered

-John, brothers, who won the martyr's crown in the Arabian
+and John, brothers, who won the martyr's crown in

 At Sion, in Switzerland, St. Florentinus,

-disciple of the blessed Apostle Barnabas, who passed calmly to rest
+a disciple of the blessed Apostle Barnabas, who passed calmly

 At Paris, St. Vincent de Paul, priest,